-- Many respondents (both implementers and ECE program directors) suggested that the start-up of the scholarship model might have gone more smoothly, particularly with regard to enrolling families, if the Parent Aware rating system had been implemented at least one year prior to awarding the scholarships to families. - Respondents noted that this staggered start-up of the scholarship model components, with Parent Aware starting ahead of the awarding of scholarships, would have given communities time to spread the word about the program, get ECE programs rated with the Parent Aware system, and establish a clearly identified supply of high-quality ECE programs for parents to choose from in their communities (i.e., as one respondent stated, leave enough time at the start-up to "help the supply to grow and to assist programs to improve quality"). - Most respondents noted that the scholarship model had led to an increase in the supply of high-quality slots in the targeted community with the opening of a New Horizons center.
+- Many respondents noted that not having a comprehensive database to track children and families and their participation made implementation difficult.
+For example, communicating families' ECE program choice to the right agencies to be able to track payments and to be able to follow children for the evaluation assessments was made especially difficult without a comprehensive database. - The challenge of tracking was also mentioned by respondents when asked about the evaluation, commenting that the lack of a database for evaluation purposes (i.e., tracking eligibility, consent, and enrollment in an ECE program), and relying on RCC's database was problematic. - Many respondents (both implementers and ECE program directors) suggested that the start-up of the scholarship model might have gone more smoothly, particularly with regard to enrolling families, if the Parent Aware rating system had been implemented at least 1 year prior to awarding the scholarships to families. - Respondents noted that this staggered start-up of the scholarship model components, with Parent Aware starting ahead of the awarding of scholarships, would have given communities time to spread the word about the program, get ECE programs rated with the Parent Aware system, and establish a clearly identified supply of high-quality ECE programs for parents to choose from in their communities (i.e., as one respondent stated, leave enough time at the start-up to "help the supply to grow and to assist programs to improve quality").